Your cat's welfare needs

-Forced to share – In multiple cat households, up to 58 per cent of cats are stressed and aggressive because they don’t have their own litter trays, beds or food bowls.
+- Being forced to share — In multiple cat households, up to 58% of cats are stressed and aggressive because they don’t have their own litter trays, beds or food bowls.

-Wandering at large – Forty-nine per cent of cats are allowed to roam free when outdoors, risking shortened lifespans due to being hit by cars, injured in fights and contracting diseases such as feline AIDS.
+- Wandering at large — 49% of cats are allowed to roam free when outdoors, risking shortened lifespans due to being hit by cars, injured in fights and contracting diseases such as feline AIDS.

-Obesity – Up to 40 per cent of cats are overweight.
+- Obesity — Up to 40% of cats are overweight.
 Obesity can cause major health problems such as diabetes and can reduce quality of life and shorten lifespan.

-Inability to express natural behaviours – Fifty per cent of cats don’t have access to a scratching post and 11 per cent don’t have access to toys or other objects to play with.
+- Inability to express natural behaviours — 50% of cats don’t have a scratching post and 11% don’t have toys or other objects to play with.

-Lack of preventative vet care – Twenty-nine per cent of cats are not vaccinated against common diseases, 13 per cent aren’t treated for fleas and 16 per cent aren’t wormed.
+- Lack of preventative vet care — 29% of cats are not vaccinated against common diseases, 13% aren’t treated for fleas and 16% aren’t wormed.

-Lack of identification – Ten per cent of owners have been unable to find their lost cats.
+- Lack of identification — 10% of owners have been unable to find their lost cats.

 Top tips for cat owners

-Cats must have meat in their diet.
-Talk to your vet to ensure your cat is on the right diet for its age and lifestyle and follow feeding instructions on food packets carefully.
+- Cats must have meat in their diet.
+Talk to your vet to ensure your cat is on the right diet for its age and lifestyle.
+Follow the feeding instructions on food packets.

-Check when you last treated your cat for fleas and worms.
-Get advice from your vet regarding suitable and safe treatments and ensure your cat’s vaccinations are up to date.
+- Check when you last treated your cat for fleas and worms.
+Get advice from your vet regarding suitable and safe treatments.
+Make sure your cat’s vaccinations are up-to-date.